CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/Before-You-Install.md

 The flow of data differs based on your deployment model.

-For the on-premises deployment, the NetQ Agents collect and transmit data from the switches and hosts back to the NetQ On-premises Appliance or virtual machine running the NetQ Platform software, which in turn processes and stores the data in its database.
+For the on-premises deployment, the NetQ Agents collect and transmit data from the switches and hosts back to the NetQ On-premises Appliance or virtual machine running the NetQ software, which in turn processes and stores the data in its database.
 This data is then displayed through the user interface.

 {{<figure src="/images/netq/install-onprem-basic-300.png" width="600" alt="on-premises deployment type displaying data transmission between the agents, the platform, and the user interface.">}}